 Promoting healthy eating habits is the goal of every Sugar Land TX retirement community.
 A modern senior living community like The Village of Sugar Land has nutritionists and chefs on staff to ensure their residents get a meal that’s not only good but good for them.
 They can also develop specific meal plans if a resident requires it.

-Generally, a healthy diet should include the right balance of fruits, vegetables, protein, and fiber, as well as vital vitamins and minerals.
+Generally, a healthy diet should include the right balance of fruits, vegetables, protein, fiber, and vital vitamins and minerals.
 And it should also taste good.

 Some of the foods that make up a healthy diet include: